naamancurtis/suaide/readme.md

 _[Stand-Up Aide]_ A lightweight 100% offline CLI App to help with the management of todos & tasks within the terminal, with the added functionality to output a stand-up style report.

+It's very much in an early beta testing stage, so please raise an issue if you spot anything or have a feature request.

 ## Requirements

 Under the hood this uses `SQLite 3` for storage, _(included in most MacOS